Merimetso-Code/EmbeddedAutomotiveSecurity/Exercise5.md

 C:\Users\Andrew Blyth\Desktop>
 ```

 Once you have statically reversed enginering the Execise 5 Elf file then you may wish to download the following project that we ised to create the Exercise 5 Elf and validate your findings.
 After you have downloaded the project, compile it and flash it to the MPC5748G development board.
-Then you use the S23DS debugger and execute to Elf file to validate your finds.
+Then you can use the S23DS debugger to execute the Elf file aand validate your finds.

 * [Execise 5 ELF Project](https://github.com/Merimetso-Code/EmbeddedAutomotiveSecurity/blob/main/Exercise5.7z)